stratisproject/Documentation/source/Developer Resources/Unity3D/unity3d-intro.rst

 with a built-in IDE and is used to create video games for web plugins, consoles, desktop platforms, and mobile devices.

-Stratis Unity SDK allows the STRAX Token to be used in game creation as well as the InterFlux Hub, opening up a world of possibilities through Stratis’ Smart Contracts written in C#.
+Stratis Unity SDK allows the STRAX Token to be used in game creation as well as the InterFlux Hub, opening up a world of possibilities through Stratis Smart Contracts written in C#.

 Non-Fungible Tokens "NFTs" are of special relevance to game developers that want to include in-game currency.
 By implementing an NFT, in-game things can be truly held by the player, eliminating the possibility of losing acquired things due to lost login credentials or account